-It's often difficult for doctors to diagnose the difference between migraines and headaches because some of the pain symptoms are so similar.
-I thought it would be simple.
+It's often difficult for doctors to diagnose migraine because some of the pain symptoms are so similar to other headache conditions and pain syndromes.
+I thought it would be simple to diagnose.

 Simple because migraines recur again and again and headaches go away.
 Right?

-Headaches from injury or trauma can also last a lifetime.
+This is not always so... headaches from injury or trauma can also last a lifetime.

 One side of my face swells up when I get a really bad migraine, I just can't see that happening with a headache.
 So the physical pain symptoms, yes I can see difficulty with that.
 The tense muscles in the neck and shoulders, pain around the occipital, temples and forehead, and clenched jaw.
-But the zig zag lines, the blurry vision, the memory loss and loss of speech.
-No, I think those are unique to migraine symptoms.

-individuals need to be hospitalized if the pain becomes unbearable.
-So make sure you write down some symptoms clearly when they happen.
-It will help your doctor diagnose what is going on for you.
+No two people are alike and no two migraines are exactly the same.
+The symptoms can range from mild to severe.
+Even with some headaches, individuals need to be hospitalized if the pain becomes unbearable.
+So make sure you write down your symptoms clearly when they happen.

+The more information that you can write down, the better!
 Keeping a detailed list of your symptoms and when they occur will increase your chance of an accurate diagnosis.

 It will help you and your physician decide on your best possible treatment program.

-Keeping a migraine diary is a good way to be able to gather information in order to figure out what the triggers are for your migraine headaches.
-Once these triggers can be identified, the best thing to do if possible is to avoid the triggers.
+Keeping a migraine diary is a good way to be able to gather information in order to figure out what triggers are causing your migraine headaches.
+Once these triggers can be identified, the best thing to do if possible is to avoid them.